Skip to content

 Strategies

-Hypothesis: Exists a first natural number A that it is not reductible.
+Hypothesis: Exists a first natural number A that it is not reducible.

 Suposition: The oddness of the f_k(n) just depends on the lower k+1 bits of n.